New orders delivered in 2-6 days

 A drill with a bulb auger attachment makes quick work of digging holes.
 Some bulb augers have a long neck, allowing you to stand and walk as you drill.
 Other models are short and designed to be used while kneeling.
 Before buying an auger, be sure to check the manufacturer’s description to make sure it’s compatible with your drill.
 The bulb auger that Colorblends sells works best with variable-speed hammer drills.

 Using a drill can work well for planting in sod, or planting across a large area.
 Be sure the planting area is free from rocks.
-It’s a technique that’s preferred by many landscaping professionals.
-With a two-person team—one person to drill and the other to drop in bulbs—this can be an especially efficient way to get a large number of bulbs planted quickly.
+Many landscaping professionals prefer this method.
+With a two-person team—one person to drill and the other to drop in bulbs—this can be an especially efficient.
+You’ll be able to plant a large number of bulbs really quickly.

 This technique is not ideal for those who aren’t comfortable with power tools.
 If you don’t have a cordless drill, you’ll also want to make sure you have access to a power outlet and enough heavy-duty extension cord to reach the desired planting area.
 If you have an irrigation or lighting system, be very mindful that you know where the lines are before you begin to drill.

-Trenching is the preferred approach when you want to create a densely blooming bed of spring flowers.
-Loosen the soil and dig a trench to the desired planting depth.
-Then, arrange your bulbs across the bottom of the trench.
-You can arrange the bulbs in rows for a more formal and uniform look, or just spread them evenly for a more naturalized look.
-Then, you’ll fill the bed back in with top soil, making sure the bulbs are covered fully.
-Lightly mulch the bed to prepare it for winter.
-Finally, water the bulbs in.
+Trenching is an ideal approach for those learning how to plant tulip bulbs and wanting to create a densely blooming bed of spring flowers.
+Start by loosening the soil and digging a trench to the recommended planting depth.
+Next, place your bulbs along the bottom of the trench—either in neat rows for a formal, uniform look or spaced more freely for a naturalized effect.
+Cover the bulbs fully with topsoil, then add a light layer of mulch to prepare for winter.
+Finally, water the bulbs in well.

 Recommended Articles